-- A. Right to vote on all matters that require their consent or approval. - Shareholders shall have the right to elect, remove and replace Directors and vote on certain corporate acts in accordance with the Corporation Code; - b.
+- A. Right to vote on all matters that requires their consent or approval. - a.
+Shareholders shall have the right to elect, remove and replace Directors and vote on certain corporate acts in accordance with the Corporation Code; - b.
 Cumulative voting shall be used in the election of directors; and - c.
-A director shall not be removed without cause if it will deny minority shareholders representation on the Board. - B. Right to inspect corporate books and records
+A director shall not be removed without cause if it will deny minority shareholders representation on the Board. - B. Right to inspect corporate books and records business hours and in accordance with the Corporation Code.

-Shareholders shall be allowed to inspect corporate books and records including minutes of the Board of meetings and stock registries for a legitimate purpose within reasonable business hours and in accordance with the Corporation Code.
 Shareholders who wish to inspect the corporate books and records shall submit written notice stating the purpose for which inspection is requested.
 The Board of Directors shall have the right to accept or deny such request for inspection.
 Shareholders shall assume all costs, expenses and charges in connection with the exercise of such right of inspection.
 They shall also be furnished with annual reports, including financial statements, without cost or restrictions.